Part 2 β Module 8: DeFi Security

 Exercise 5: Access control exploit.
 A vault has two bugs: initialize() can be re-called to overwrite the owner, and emergencyWithdraw() has no access control.
 Exploit both to drain user funds in a single transaction.
 Then build a defended version with initialization guards and proper owner checks.

-- Precision loss β truncation-to-zero in reward accumulators, rounding direction exploits in share-based systems
+- Identify precision loss vulnerabilities: truncation-to-zero in reward accumulators, rounding direction exploits in share-based systems, and apply the correct rounding direction fix

-- Access control β OWASP #1: missing initializer guards, unprotected critical functions, Wormhole-style implementation initialization
+- Spot access control gaps: missing initializer guards, unprotected critical functions, and explain the Wormhole-style implementation initialization attack

 π‘ Invariant Testing with Foundry